Common questions we always get asked is how should I prepare for my puppy or what should I buy for them?

 – Puppy picks will begin at 6 weeks beginning with first pick and it will go down the line till all picks have been made.
 Each person will be given a day to make their decision on their puppy and we must know your pick by 12am EST. Due to the fact that we normally have several people in line to pick their puppy if you do not have your pick in on time you will forfeit your spot.
 We will have a meet and greet day for puppy picks.
 If you are unable to make it to meet and greet you will pick from pictures and I will try to have a video also.
 I am always happy to answer any questions about coats or personality preferences.

 What are the best treats for my puppy?

 – We recommend Life’s Abundance Tasty Rewards, Buffalo Bully sticks, Turkey & Berry Chewies, hooves, and antlers for your heavy chewers.
 Our dogs LOVE the bully sticks and will do anything for one.
 They are a great distraction from chewing on unwanted things like your favorite pair of shoes.
 The tasty rewards are my favorite treat to use for training.

 Please do NOT feed raw hide treats as made contain harmful chemicals and they are a major choking hazard.

 What do the Health Testing ratings mean?

 -For hips the rating is done is normal, borderline, or dysplastic.
 Only dogs in the Normal range with good genetic background are breeding prospects.
 Any dog that falls into the borderline or dysplastic categories are not to be bred.
-The Normal rating has 3 subcategories Excellent, Normal, and Fair all of which are good breeding prospects with good genetic background and for example you would bred a Fair to an Excellent to improve hips.
+The Normal rating has 3 subcategories Excellent, Normal, and Fair all of which are good breeding prospects with good genetic background.
 The Elbow are more simple they are either Normal or Grade 1, 2, or 3.
 For more information check out www.ofa.org

 Do you remove the dew claws?